ucsb-pstat115/web/_info/syllabus.md

 ## Assignments <a name="hwk"></a>

 Weekly homework assignments are a required part of the course.
-Each student must submit each homework independently, but you are allowed to discuss problems with other students without directly sharing the answers.
-Make a serious attempt at the assignment yourself, and then discuss your doubts with others.
-In this way you, and they, will get more out of the discussion.
-Please write up your answers in your own words and don't share your completed work. *You are never allowed to directly copy and paste somebody else's code*.
+You are allowed to work with one partner.
+When submiting to [gradescope](https://www.gradescope.com/courses/183592),  you must include your partners name (link the submission), so that you both get full credit!

-## Labs
+## Section

+- Section attendance is strongly encouraged and can boost your participation grade
+- Section content will be uploaded to the Rstudio environment

 ## Exams

+Exams will be take-home.
+More information will be available later in the course.

 ## Late Policy<a name="late-policy"></a>